Charlie-Giese/BL_scripts/README.md

 Sigproc is most easily installed using psrsoft or from source.

 Scripts are not super well documented right now, but most only need input constants and file locations to 'just work'

+See also a detailed report of the work carried out during this internship, some changes are still in works but it's definitely 98% done.